-IMPORTANT NOTE: Credit balance refunds due students are processed after the Add/Drop period closes each semester (consult the semester schedule of classes for this date).
+IMPORTANT NOTE: Credit balance refunds due students are processed after the Add/Drop period closes each semester (consult the semester online Schedule of Classes information for this date).
 Eligibility for a refund depends on several factors and will be determined by the Office of Financial Aid.
 Changes in any of these factors, such as dropping courses or withdrawing from the University, could result in delays in receiving a refund or in the reduction of the student's aid package, thereby removing a potential credit balance.